MyArtGallery

 About Firstdraft

-Today, Firstdraft operates as more than a gallery space—it's an ecosystem where innovation thrives.
-The organisation is a member of Contemporary Art Organisations Australia (CAOA), a national network of fifteen independent, non-collecting contemporary visual arts organisations, and co-convenes All Conference, a collaborative network of fifteen artist-led, experimental and cross-disciplinary arts bodies across the country.
-With support from the NSW Government through Create NSW, the Australian Government through Creative Australia, and the City of Sydney's Creative Spaces Program, Firstdraft demonstrates the institutional backing and community investment in its mission to champion the next generation of Australian contemporary artists.
+These days Firstdraft does much more than hang work on walls.
+It's become a space where ideas can develop and take shape.
+The organisation belongs to Contemporary Art Organisations Australia (CAOA), a network of fifteen independent, non-collecting contemporary visual arts outfits around the country, and co-runs All Conference, a collaborative network of fifteen artist-led experimental and cross-disciplinary arts bodies.
+The NSW Government through Create NSW, the Australian Government through Creative Australia, and the City of Sydney's Creative Spaces Program all provide support for Firstdraft's work backing the next generation of Australian contemporary artists.

 Diverse Contemporary Practices: From Abstract to Wildlife